LewisDavies/datanot.es/content/pandas/importing-data.md

 df_dict = pd.read_excel('data.xlsx', sheetname=[0, 2, 'Sheet4', 'Sales 2016'])
 ```

-#### SQL
+### SQL
-It's best if the credentials are stored in a separate file so you can share your notebook without sharing your credentials.
-Simply save them in a separate Python file and load them with the code below.
+Your credentials should always be stored in a separate location so you can share your notebook without sharing your login details.
+Ideally this would be in environment variables or your keychain, but a simple solution is to save them in a separate Python file and load them with the code below. **Make sure you don't commit these to git.**

 Your ```db.py``` file should look like this:

 ```python